-It is the objective of this scholarship to provide $1600 in total support.
-After deducting the $342-$576 of retreat fees (to be paid directly by SBSE on behalf of the recipient), the amount of funding available to the recipient to help pay for travel will be $1024-$1258.
-This amount will be provided to the recipient at the retreat; it is not possible to provide funding prior to the retreat.
-Failure to attend and fully participate in the retreat activities will void the scholarship offer.
+It is the objective of this scholarship to provide $1800 in total support.
+Retreat registration fees will be deducted from this amount and the balance provided to the recipient at the retreat; it is not possible to provide funding prior to the retreat.
+Lack of attendance or full participation in the retreat activities will void the scholarship offer.

 Scholarship applicants must be SBSE members (currently there is no membership fee for those from developing countries).
 Those registering for the retreat will be required to acquire or renew their SBSE memberships (including Cook Scholars; again at no cost to those from developing countries).
-The Cook Scholar will pay no out-of-pocket retreat registration fee but is responsible for making and paying for his/her own travel arrangements to/from the retreat site.
+The Cook Scholar is responsible for making and paying for his/her own travel arrangements to/from the retreat site.
 The recipient is encouraged to seek additional support from his/her home institution (department, college and/or university) to help defray travel expenses beyond the support provided by the scholarship.

 Selection criteria for this award focus on the potential for retreat attendance to enhance the applicant’s teaching, research, professional service, and networking activities and on the potential for benefits to the applicant’s institution and country.